Knowledge development and sharing

 2. Serving the 'missing middle'

+a.
 Mezzanine finance for dynamic enterprises

 DGGF plays an active role in establishing mezzanine finance as a new asset class for the ‘missing middle’: